 We sponsor a deferred compensation plan.
-Under the plan, participating employees irrevocably elect each year to defer receipt of a portion of their base salary and incentive compensation.
+Under the plan, participating employees and directors irrevocably elect each year to defer receipt of a portion of their compensation.
 A participant's account is credited with imputed interest at a rate equal to 130% of Moody's Composite Average of Yields on Corporate Bonds.
 Participants may receive payment of their deferred compensation plan balance in a lump sum or in monthly installments over a specified period of years following the termination of their employment with the company.
 In addition, subject to plan revisions that became effective January 1, 2019, participants may also receive distributions of their deferred compensation accounts while still employed by the company.
 The deferred compensation plan is unfunded; therefore, benefits are paid from our general assets.

-For the years ended December 31, 2019, 2018, and 2017, we recognized \$1.1 million, \$1.0 million, and \$0.8 million, respectively, of interest expense related to the plan.
-At December 31, 2019 and 2018, we had liabilities related to the plan of \$2.1 million and \$1.1 million, respectively, recorded in "Accrued liabilities, Compensation and benefits" and \$21.6 million and \$18.8 million, respectively, recorded in "Other, Compensation and benefits" on our Consolidated Balance Sheets.
+For the years ended December 31, 2020, 2019, and 2018, we recognized \$1.0 million, \$1.1 million, and \$1.0 million, respectively, of interest expense related to the plan.
+At December 31, 2020 and 2019, we had liabilities related to the plan of \$5.9 million and \$2.1 million, respectively, recorded in "Accrued liabilities, Compensation and benefits" and \$19.8 million and \$21.6 million, respectively, recorded in "Other, Compensation and benefits" on our Consolidated Balance Sheets.